SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/mill support.rst

 Publish locally
 ---------------

-it can also publish the library to local ivy2 repos as a ``dev`` version.
+Mill can also publish the library to the local ivy2 repository as a ``dev`` version.

 .. code-block:: sh